 • cryodestruction;

-• chemodestruction;
+• chemotherapy;

 • removal by radio waves and others.

-Is there a specific prevention of human papillomavirus?
+Is there specific prevention of human papillomavirus?

-Women aged 30-50 are most susceptible to the disease.
+Women aged 30-50 years are most susceptible to the disease.
 Approximately 10% of people have human papillomavirus in their blood; in women, treatment can be carried out after consulting a doctor.

-Human papillomavirus in women - what is it
+Human papillomavirus in women - what is it?

 Important!
 For the female body, the virus is very dangerous.
 It causes serious diseases of the genital organs.
 In 8 out of 10 cases, this virus develops into cervical cancer.